pmodv/neural_net_dropout/README.md

 # neural_net_dropout
-nn with dropout using Sequential keras API
+Sequential keras API
+an example of neural net with dropout in testing (not just training)